 After birth, doctors often find defects of the urethra during a physical examination Physical Examination A doctor obtains a medical history by interviewing a person.
 The interview includes questions about a person's symptoms, past medical history (what disorders the person has had), drugs (prescribed... read more or a well-child examination Preventive Health Care Visits in Infants Healthy infants should be seen by their doctor often during the first year of life.
 Preventive health care visits (also called well-child visits) typically take place within a few days after... read more .
 If doctors suspect a boy has posterior urethral valves, they do a test called voiding cystourethrography Cystography and cystourethrography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more (VCUG) before the boy is discharged from the hospital.
-For voiding cystourethrography, a catheter is passed through the urethra into the bladder, a liquid that shows up on x-rays ( contrast agent Radiopaque Contrast Agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
-Contrast agents include Radiopaque contrast agents... read more ) is put in through the catheter, and x-rays are taken before and after the child urinates.
+For voiding cystourethrography, a catheter is passed through the urethra into the bladder, a liquid that shows up on x-rays (contrast agent Radiopaque Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more ) is put in through the catheter, and x-rays are taken before, during, and after the child urinates.

 Treatment of Urethra Defects

 Usually surgical repair